FAQs

 St Paul’s is known internationally for its academic standards1 and excellence of extracurricular provision2.
 The school has a proven track record of effective strategic planning and budgeting alongside strong pastoral expertise.
 This is underpinned by a commitment to social mobility, equality, diversity and inclusion3, as well as significant strengths and centres of innovation4 across the school.
-Since the school was founded in 1509, it has stood for educational strength, and today this is embedded in joyful scholarship with care for the individual child at the heart of the offer.
+Since the school was founded in 1509, it has stood for educational strength, and today this is embedded in joyful scholarship with care for each individual child at the heart of the offer.

-- Highest achieving boys’ school in the country (Sunday Times Parent Power) December 2024.
+1. Highest achieving boys’ school in the country (Sunday Times Parent Power) December 2024.
 Shortlisted for Independent Senior School of the Year (TES Schools Awards) April 2025

-- Awarded a significant strength for the school’s extracurricular provision (Independent Schools Inspectorate) March 2025
+2. Awarded a significant strength for the school’s extracurricular provision (Independent Schools Inspectorate) March 2025

-- Finalist in the following categories: Bursary Support; Enveloping EDI in the Curriculum; Developing School Partnerships (Education Choices Awards) June 2025.
+3. Finalist in the following categories: Bursary Support; Enveloping EDI in the Curriculum; Developing School Partnerships (Education Choices Awards) June 2025.
 Finalist in Independent School of the Year for Diversity, Equality, Inclusion and Justice (Independent Schools of the Year Awards) July 2025

-- Winner of Best for Entrepreneurship and Innovation (The Week Independent Schools Guide) August 2025.
+4. Winner of Best for Entrepreneurship and Innovation (The Week Independent Schools Guide) August 2025.
 The School’s Firefly racing team were crowned winners of the Ford International Engineering Award for the fourth consecutive year (Greenpower) October 2025

 Shrewsbury House School Trust Awards

-- Best Head of a Prep School (Tatler Schools Guide) September 2024-5
+1. Best Head of a Prep School (Tatler Schools Guide) September 2024-5

-- “Leaders’ clear focus on pupils’ wellbeing through the highly integrated system of tracking and monitoring is a significant strength of the school” is a significant strength (Independent Schools Inspectorate) November 2025
+2. “Leaders’ clear focus on pupils’ wellbeing through the highly integrated system of tracking and monitoring is a significant strength of the school” is a significant strength (Independent Schools Inspectorate) November 2025

-- Finalists for Pastoral Care and Wellbeing and Innovation in Education (Talk Education) September 2024
+3. Finalists for Pastoral Care and Wellbeing and Innovation in Education (Talk Education) September 2024

-- Finalists for Developing Student Voice, Opportunities in Art and Music and Diversity and Inclusion in Sport (Education Choices Awards) 2025
+4. Finalists for Developing Student Voice, Opportunities in Art and Music and Diversity and Inclusion in Sport (Education Choices Awards) 2025

-- Finalist for Independent Prep School of the Year (Independent Schools of the Year Awards) July 2025
+5. Finalist for Independent Prep School of the Year (Independent Schools of the Year Awards) July 2025

-- Finalists for Head of the Year and Independent School of the Year (Education Today – Schools Today) October 2025.
+6. Finalists for Head of the Year and Independent School of the Year (Education Today – Schools Today) October 2025.

 Durston House Awards

-- Founding school member of AI in education, working in collaboration with Oxford University (AIEOU).
+1. Founding school member of AI in education, working in collaboration with Oxford University (AIEOU).
 Deputy Head Lauren Vallely, presented at inaugural AI in Education Conference, September 2025

-- Prestigious Mentoring Award, reflecting the School’s focus on building a strong mentoring culture (Oppidan Education) 2025
+2. Prestigious Mentoring Award, reflecting the School’s focus on building a strong mentoring culture (Oppidan Education) 2025

-- Since 2020, 18 St Paul’s academic scholarships have been awarded to Durston House pupils.
+3. Since 2020, 18 St Paul’s academic scholarships have been awarded to Durston House pupils.

 Going forward, Durston House and the Shrewsbury House School Trust will be referred to as being part of the St Paul’s School Group.
 Each school will continue to retain their full identity as separate schools with individual names, brands and leadership.

-Since its founding in 1509, St Paul’s has embodied educational excellence, now expressed through a spirit of joyful scholarship and a deep commitment to the individual care of every child at its heart.
+Each of the schools in the Group will continue to operate as individual entities.
+St Paul’s has embodied educational excellence, now expressed through a spirit of joyful scholarship and a deep commitment to the individual care of every child at its heart.
 Each of the schools in the Group will continue to operate as individual entities – there is no expectation of a change of model or approach and families will see no immediate changes to their children’s education.
 The governing bodies of the Prep schools will now incorporate members from the St Paul’s governing body and additional support, and expertise will be shared across the Group.

-Each of the schools in the Group will bring specialisms and expertise which can be shared and enhanced.
+Each of the schools in the Group bring specialisms and expertise which can be shared and enhanced.
 St Paul’s School has earned a national and international reputation as one of the most academic boys’ schools in the world.
 Going forward, they are in a position to play a more visible role in education leadership based on a unique model of more liberal, discussion-based teaching.
 The Group will provide them with a platform to share innovation and expertise in their areas of strength, such as entrepreneurship, coaching and advocating for boys, and US admissions.

 No. This action involves the coming together of three separate charities and therefore there is no financial impact.
 The assets of the Prep school charities transfer to the ownership of St Paul’s School.
 The advantage of this from the Prep school perspective is security, strength in the market as well as the shared resources and expertise, and for St Paul’s it demonstrates its commitment to academic, not-for-profit education.
 Going forward any charges incurred by St Paul’s to support the schools in the Group will be recharged to them and schools will continue to operate as individual cost centres in terms of setting fees and salaries.